alorma/AndroidDevChallenge_Week1_Puppies/README.md

 ## :scroll: Description
-An app to a search something that will change your life forever.
+An app to search something that will change your life forever.

 Try me and discover how much you will love those puppies